Skip to main content

 Accuracy and Performance: Demand real-world performance metrics, not laboratory benchmarks.
 Ask for case studies from comparable organizations.
 Run pilot projects with representative data.
 Generic accuracy claims mean nothing; understanding how the tool performs on your actual problem is everything.

 Data Privacy and Security: Understand where your data lives and how it's protected.
 Is it encrypted in transit and at rest?
 Does the vendor perform regular security audits?
 What's their data retention policy?
 For sensitive data (healthcare, financial), these questions are non-negotiable.
+Our AI security considerations guide covers this in depth.

 Cost Structure: Most AI tools charge one of several ways: per-transaction, per-user, per-API-call, or seat licenses.
 Understand which model applies and build financial models projecting realistic usage.
 A tool seemingly cheap on a per-transaction basis might become expensive at scale; conversely, expensive per-seat pricing might offer better value if you're consolidating multiple tools.